online casinos

 Promotion tarts

-Every casino is stung by 'promotion tarts' or 'bonus hunters' people who play only for the bonuses and never come back, because of this the terms & offers for casino promotions is getting worse rather than better.
+Every casino is stung by 'promotion tarts' or 'bonus hunters' people who play only for the bonuses and never come back, because of this the terms & conditions are getting stricter & the offer themselves are getting smaller.

-Generally the bonuses are now getting smaller and/or coming with stricter terms & conditions, now some casinos will not allow bets on Blackjack count towards your wagering requirements virtually leaving only slots as the valid game for bonuses.
+Bonus absue has pretty much killed off the No deposit bonuses (where a casino gives a risk free token sum of say £20).
+Now some casinos will not allow bets on low edge games like Blackjack count towards your wagering requirements virtually leaving only slots as the valid games for bonuses.

 Future of casino promotions